jbbees/Fintech_BC_21/18_Blockchain_Testnet_ZBank/ZBank_1_Geth_Walkthrough.md

 * `./geth account new --datadir zbank/node2`
 * This will generate its own wallet address. **Copy this wallet address**.
 There will be a new subfolder for **node2** created.

-Every network node will have its own wallet address, its own subfolder, that will store its own keystore file, and its own copy of the genesis block.

-### Optional Task: Storing Node Passwords.
+### Optional Task: Storing node passwords.

-When creating the nodes it's optional to make a password for it.
-Be default geth automatically generates a wallet address and a private key for the node.
-The private keys for this wallet are stored in a keystore file, which is stored locally on your computer.
-Keystores are a safe and efficient.
-A hacker would need to guess your private key.

-I added passwords to the nodes for extra security.
-This means when we run the network we'll be prompted to enter a password for our nodes.
-But we can also pass commands to auto-fill these passwords
+I saved the passwords for both node wallets into their own separate *.txt* files using Notepad.
+Later on when we start our network nodes, geth will need to authorize needing the password.
+But we can pass commands to pass these files in to auto-fill the passwords to save time.

-## Task 3 - puppeth: Creating Puppernet Network and Genesis Block.
+## Task 3 - puppeth: Creating puppercoin network and genesis block.

 We use the puppeth application to make an Ethereum test network, and genesis block that is the foundation of any blockchain.

 * On Git-bash navigate to your folder with your Geth tools.
 * Enter `./puppeth` command to run puppeth applicaiton.
-* Enter `puppernet` as the network name in lowercase.
+* Enter `puppercoin` as the network name in lowercase.
 Hit Enter. *You can't use capital letters, spaces, or symbols in puppeth*.
 * **What would like to do?** Hit option 2, `Configure new genesis`.
 * `Create new genesis from scratch`.
 * **Which consensus to use?** Option 2, `proof-of-authority`.
 * **How many seconds should blocks take?** Hit Enter.
 The default is fine.
-* **CRITICAL: Which accounts are allowed to seal?** Enter the wallet addresses from your two network nodes created, and do not include the `0x` at the beginning.
+* **CRITICAL: Which accounts are allowed to seal?** Enter the wallet addresses from your two network nodes created, and your MetaMask wallet, and do not include the `0x` at the beginning.
 Hit Enter.
-* **CRITICAL: Which accounts should be pre-funded?** Enter the wallet addresses from your network nodes.
+* **CRITICAL: Which accounts should be pre-funded?** Enter the wallet addresses from prior step.
 Hit Enter.
-* **Should the precompile addresses be re-funded with 1 wei?** `no`. *We are not going to do that even if it's advisable*.
+* **Should the precompile addresses be re-funded with 1 wei?** `no`.
+We are going to mine our puppercoin tokens manually.
 * **Specify a chain/network ID:** `input any number here you can remember`.
 The *Chain ID* is your network ID number, and is used for signing transactions.
 Problems mining blocks because of failure to sign is likely because of an incorrect Chain ID when linking a node.

 ![image](images/part3.png)

 ## Task 4 - puppeth: Exporting the genesis block to a JSON file.

 We're still in puppeth.
-After making the new *puppernet* network and genesis, puppeth will ask if you want to do more.
+After making the new *puppercoin* network and genesis, puppeth will ask if you want to do more.

 * `Manage existing genesis`.
 * `Export genesis configurations`.
 * **Which folder to export to?** *zbank, we want to keep everything in the same network folder*.
 * Enter `Ctrl-C`, to exit puppeth application.
 We want to stay in the directory and activate `geth` application again.

-This is making a copy of the genesis block into several JSON files.
+* This is making a copy of the genesis block into several JSON files.

+Do not worry about the `Failed to create Aleth chain spec` and `unsupported consensus engine` messages.
 We do not need to care about the `aleth.json`, or `harmony.json`, or `parity.json`.
 We only care about the regular JSON file.
-All of this will be in a zbank folder.
+All of this will be in the parent zbank folder.

+**What you should see:**

+* Your zbank network parent folder will show the `puppercoin.json` files.
+This is the genensis block.

+* There will also be a new folder called `puppeth` created externally on your local drive.
+It also has a copy of the genesis block.

 **NOTE:** We will no longer need to use puppeth after this.